-The response is sent as a HTTP POST back to the EMREX Client with four parameters:
+The response is sent as a HTTP POST back to the EMREX Client with four parameters.

 The following return codes are supported (the list is subject to change):

-The “elmo” parameter is the main piece of this response.
+The “ELMO” parameter is the main piece of this response.
 It will be gzipped and encoded in Base64 for transfer.

 The ELMO XML format contains the results themselves.
 The document is signed, using the XML DSig format, with the private key of the NCP that issued it.
 The public key can be obtained from EMREG.
 If signature verification fails, it means the results have been tampered with and MUST be rejected.

 In addition to verifying the signature, the receiving client must ensure the results belong to the same person requesting them.
-ELMO includes the person’s name and birthday which can be used for this purpose.
+Elmo includes the person’s name and birthday which can be used for this purpose.
 Both signature and person verification are provided by the SMP library.

-The EMREX code is open source and can be downloaded from the EMREX GitHub account.
+The EMREX code is open source and can be downloaded from the EMREX GitHub account

-The following repositories are provided:
+the following repositories are provided:

 The ELMO XML format is the basis for the exchange of result information.
-ELMO is based on the CEN standard EN 15981-2011 EuroLMAI.
+Elmo is based on the CEN standard EN 15981-2011 EuroLMAI.
 EuroLMAI is a data model describing assessments, primarily Diplomas, Diploma Supplements and Transcripts of Records for higher educations.
-The schema describing the profile of the ELMO format used in EMREX is available in the EMREX GitHub repository.
+The schema describing the profile of the ELMO format used in EMREX is available the EMREX GitHub repository.